 All programs are staffed by at least two teachers.
 Class size is limited by age category and/or room size.
 In an effort to increase the Hebrew language component of our programs, our classes are given Hebrew names according to the parts of a tree, which is reflected in our logo.

-First Seeds: A "Mommy and Me" style program for children between the ages of 18 and 24 months when the program begins in October.
-A parent must attend with the child.
+Toddler Time: For children between the ages of 18 and 24 months when the program begins in October.

 Shoresh Classes (“roots”) for Two-Year-Olds: Children must be two years old by December 31st of the entering school year.